The event has ended, but the memories remain.

 A Day Apart: Workshop Day: The Web Everywhere – Multi-Device Web Design

 The web no longer starts and ends on our desktop and laptop computers.
 Today, the tremendous growth of mobile devices is turning more and more people into multi-device and, as a result, cross-device users.
 Designing for this reality requires new ways of thinking and building for the web.

 Join Luke Wroblewski, author of Mobile First (A Book Apart, 2012), for an up-to-the-minute, in-depth look at today’s multi-device ecosystem.
 Learn how mobile provides a foundation for this new reality, how to build on this foundation to reach an ever-increasing set of devices, and where the web will take us next.

 Packed with all-new material, this is an absolutely essential workshop for anyone designing digital experiences in today’s rapidly changing multi-device environment.

-This full-day workshop follows An Event Apart Chicago and runs 9:00am-4:00pm on Wednesday, August 28.
-You can register online and save over $100 when you sign up for both An Event Apart and the workshop.
+This full-day session follows An Event Apart Chicago and runs 9:00am-4:00pm on Wednesday, August 28.
+You can register online and save over $100 when you sign up for all three days.

 The VenueWestin Chicago River North 320 N. Dearborn Street Chicago, IL 60654